railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 .. figure::  images/service_timesheet_sheet_form.png
    :align: center

-   *Form for entering timesheet data.*
+   *Form for entering timesheet data*

 In the upper part of the screen the user starts with the sign-in and sign-out times.
 The system enables the control of attendance day by day.
 The two buttons Sign in and Sign out enable the